-Constitutional changes pave the way to a future federal model
+Constitutional changes pave the way to a future association model

 BCC today is undertaking diverse activities, including TV production, online mission, events and management of funds.
 There is therefore a need to organise the activity in the best possible way for the future.
 In addition the faith community has collaborating organisations across the globe, and it is preferable to have an organisational model which regulates the relationship between these.

-Our own research, experiences from other Christian faith communities, and our own resolutions up to today, point towards a federation model being the organisation of the future for the churches activity.
+Our own research, experiences from other Christian faith communities, and our own resolutions up to today, point towards an association model being the organisation of the future for the churches activity.
 Therefore the agenda included proposed changes to BCC’s constitution.
-This is the second step in updating the constitution, which paves the way for a gradual transition into a new organisation in a federation.
+This is the second step in updating the constitution, which paves the way for a gradual transition into a new organisation in an association.

 Fall 2020: BCC Media becomes an independent organisation

 BCC’s media activity is currently the largest activity in BCC by number of employees.